 Option Description AC Recovery Determines how the system responds when AC power is re-applied after a power loss.
 Off commands the system to stay off when the power is re-applied.
 You must press the front-panel power button before the system turns on.
 On commands the system to turn on when the power is re-applied.
 Last commands the system to return to the last power state the system was in just before it was turned off.
 (Last default) Auto Power On Determines when to use the Auto Power Time setting to turn on the system.
 Off commands the system to not use the Auto Power Time feature.
 Everyday turns on the system every day at the time set in Auto Power Time .
 Weekdays turns on the system every day from Monday through Friday at the time set in Auto Power Time .
 (Off default) Auto Power Time Determines the time that you want the system to turn on.
 Low Power Mode On conserves more power by removing power from most hardware features.
 Off conserves less power and removes power from fewer hardware features.
 (Off default) Remote Wake Up Determines how the system is turned on remotely from the Suspend , Hibernate , or Off states.
 Off disables the NIC from waking up the system.
 On enables the NIC to wake up the system.
-On w/ NIC enables the NIC to wake up the system and boot from the network.
-(Off default) If you want the system to perform a Remote Wake Up , you must first set Low Power Mode to Off .
+On w/ Boot to NIC enables the NIC to wake up the system and boot from the network.
+(Off default) If you want the system to perform a Remote Wake Up, you must first set Low Power Mode to Off.

-Table 3-8.
+Table 3-9.
 Maintenance Options

-Option Description CMOS Defaults Select Default to restore all System Setup options to their factory defaults.
+Option Description Load Defaults Allows you to restore all System Setup options to their factory defaults.
 Event Log Allows you to view the Event Log.
 Entries are marked R for Read and U for Unread.
 Mark All Entries Read puts an R to the left of all the entries.
 Clear Log clears the Event Log.
-Filter All/Unread/Read sorts the events as Unread and Read.
-BIOS Update Allows you to select the location where you want your system to look for BIOS update files.
-Diskette directs your system to the root directory of a DOS diskette.
-Disk directs your system to a hard-drive or USB memory key partition (FAT16 only).

-Table 3-9.
+Table 3-10.
 POST Behavior Options

-Option Description

-Fast Boot When enabled, this feature reduces system startup time by bypassing some compatibility steps.
+Option Description The state of the s Fast Boot When enabled, this feature reduces system startup time by bypassing some compatibility steps.
 Off does not skip any steps during system startup.
 On starts the system more quickly.

-(On default)

-Numlock Key Determines the functionality of the numeric keys on the right side of your keyboard.
+(On default) Numlock Key Determines the functionality of the numeric keys on the right side of your keyboard.
 Off commands the right keypad keys to function as arrows.
 On commands the right keypad keys to function as numbers.
-(On default) OS Install Determines the maximum amount of system memory available to the operating system.
-Some operating systems do not complete installation with more than 2 GB of system memory.
-Off makes all of the system memory available to the operating system.
-On sets the operating system of the operating system of the operating system.
-(Off default) maximum memory available to 256 MB.
-POST Hotkeys Determines whether the sign-on screen displays a message stating the keystroke sequence that is required to enter the Setup program or the Quickboot feature.
-Setup & Boot Menu displays both messages (Setup and Boot Menu default) (F2=Setup and F12=Boot Menu).
+(On default) POST Hotkeys Determines whether the sign-on screen displays a message stating the keystroke sequence that is required to enter the Setup program or the Quickboot feature.
+Setup &amp; Boot Menu displays both messages (Setup and Boot Menu default) (F2=Setup and F12=Boot Menu).
 Setup displays the setup message only (F2=Setup).
 Boot Menu displays the Quickboot message only (F12=Boot Menu).
 None displays no message.
 Keyboard Errors When set to Report (enabled) and an error is detected during POST, the BIOS will display the error message and prompt you to press <f1> to continue or press <f2> to enter System Setup.</f2></f1> (Report default) When set to Do Not Report (disabled) and an error is detected during POST, the BIOS will display the error message and continue booting the system.